edson-wu/edson-wu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a PhD candidate in Economics at The University of Texas at Austin. <br>
+I am a PhD candidate in Economics at The University of Texas at Austin.

 **I will be on the job market during the 2024-2025 academic year.**

 My research interests are in macroeconomics and monetary economics.